Change file and folder permissions - display or modify Access Control Lists (ACLs) for files and folders.

 a sequence of simple rights:

-a comma-separated list in parenthesis of specific rights:
+a comma-separated list in parentheses of specific rights:

 RC - read control